savaged/SeeFun/README.md

-# SeeFun
+# See Fun

-sandpit for C programming
+sandpit for C programming fun